ArthurHuyghe/PhotoOrganizer/README.md

    ```powershell
    .\PhotoOrganizer_v2.ps1
    ```

-   If you want a simple executable you could place anywhere and run just like any other program please open an issue or contact me and I'll send you the .exe file, since github does not allow me to upload the exe.

 2. **Graphical User Interface (GUI)**: The script will launch a GUI where you can specify the following options: